Bon-Adrien Jeannot de Moncey: Bourbon Restoration, July monarchy, and the last years

 In 1816, Moncey was given back his title of marshal by the king and he re-entered the Chamber of Peers three years later.
 He continued his military career as his last active service was as commander of an army corps of the Hundred Thousand Sons of Saint Louis in 1823.
 From 1833 to 1842, Moncey was governor of the Hôtel des Invalides (a home for veterans in Paris).

 By the 1830s Moncey was among the last marshals of the first empire, and on 15 December 1840 Napoleon's funeral was to take place after his mortal remains were brought back to France.
 The 86-year old marshal, gravely ill, and barely able to move, wanted to pay a final tribute to the emperor.
-Already seriously ill before the arrival of the coffin, he begged his doctor to stuff him with just enough drugs and medicine to be able to attend the emperor's funeral, saying, "Doctor, make me live a little longer, I want to honour the Emperor".
-He was brought to the altar on a wheelchair, awaiting the arrival of Napoleon's corpse.
+Already seriously ill before the arrival of the coffin, he begged his doctor to provide him with just enough drugs and medicine to be able to attend the emperor's funeral, saying, "Doctor, make me live a little longer, I want to honour the Emperor".
+He was brought to the altar in a wheelchair, awaiting the arrival of Napoleon's corpse.
 When the emperor was brought in, Moncey tried to get up but, weakened, fell back onto his wheelchair.
 He was brought to the coffin, kissed the hilt of Napoleon's sword.
 After the ceremony, he said "Now let's go home to die".
 He died little more than a year later.